 When speaking with the fellows, many highlighted networking and professional connections as key benefits of Borlaug LEAP.
 Working alongside distinguished international researchers both improved their technical skills and confidence and credibility within their fields, while providing important opportunities for interdisciplinary collaboration.
 I observed this in the fellows at the World Food Prize as they participated in the conference and posed insightful questions to panels and experts in plenary sessions attended by hundreds of participants.
 One fellow explained that attending the conference after receiving the fellowship was a powerful reminder that, despite their age, their research and contributions to the field matter.

 I believe that the Borlaug LEAP fellows reflect the type of leaders that Dr. Borlaug and this year’s laureates envisioned.
 As a group, they have studied across a wide range of agricultural and food security sciences.
 Individually, many of them have chosen to do interdisciplinary research.
 They have followed diverse paths through an equally wide range of research, faculty, government, and other positions.
-And they are not only participating in but truly leading new directions in the
+And they are not only participating in but truly leading new directions in the 21st century agricultural innovation system around the world, and particularly in Sub-Saharan Africa.

 CP is working with the University of California, Davis to document the history and accomplishments of Borlaug LEAP and its fellows.
 Since 2005, Borlaug LEAP provided opportunities for graduate students from 27 countries who showed strong promise to become leaders in their fields to engage with distinguished mentors from the US and overseas.
 A distinction of the fellowship, mirroring Dr. Borlaug’s own career, was the requirement for fellows to identify and work with both a US University and CGIAR mentor.
 A total of 170 fellows and 270 mentors participated in the program.
 To learn more, keep an eye out for the forthcoming report about the Borlaug LEAP fellowship.